makinbacon21/switchroot-android-build/README.md

 Read and understand that guide before continuing.

+Also, if you have built Switchroot *Pie* before, delete the whole `./android` directory before starting with *Q*

 After doing that, you can use this to generate the content of your SD card for flashing and installing via Hekate and TWRP.

 ## Build using the image in Dockerhub: